stb-tester/apt2ostree/README.md

   and add `$GOPATH/bin` to your `$PATH`
 * [ninja](https://ninja-build.org/) build tool.
 * [Python](https://www.python.org/) - This project was built against Python 2.
-  Patches to make it also work with Python 3 would be greatfully accepted.
+  Patches to make it also work with Python 3 would be gratefully accepted.

 Second stage building also requires: